 According to a 2019 study from the World Economic Forum, companies with above-average diversity scores drive 45% average revenue from innovation, while companies with below-average diversity scores drive only 26%.
 Meanwhile Gartner data from 2019 showed that diversity of age, ethnicity, gender and other dimensions foster high performance among teams.

 A socially conscious public, however, does not necessarily care about your bottom line.
 They simply want to see see themselves reflected in the businesses they support with their hard-earned money.

-Corporate efforts to turn diversity and inclusion into a product have made some skeptics see them as an earful of overtly capitalistic nonsense or a marketing ploy to convince customers that those businesses care about people as much they do with improving their bottom line.
+Corporate efforts to turn diversity and inclusion into a product have made some skeptics see those efforts as an earful of overtly capitalistic nonsense or a marketing ploy to convince customers that those businesses care about people as much they do streamlining their profit and loss statements.
 The mere hint that these efforts are disingenuous and your D&I initiatives will be seen as meaningless to your customers.

 But when consumers look around, and they see the words put into action through a staff that reflects their local community, working in a store that sells products from diverse suppliers who manufacture the goods they want and need, the process of building a relationship with your brand begins.

 As you look at how diversity and inclusion efforts play out for your business, creating a “diversity product” comes down to strategies in recruiting, product research, scheduling and analytics.
 For companies with stores across a large geographic footprint, the branding isn’t just the people they see but the goods they can buy.

 Every location is different, and locally produced goods are part of what gives it an identity.
 Local farmers, artisans and suppliers have become a staple at grocery store chains that have gone from boutique to mainstream shopping options in just a few years.